 All students found responsible for behavior on or off campus involving illegal drugs will be required to complete a University drug education/intervention program.
 This program may be delivered as a face-to-face intervention or an online delivery.
 Students are responsible for any fees required for participation in mandated drug education programs.

-Any information about a student that is kept by the University is part of the student's educational record, which includes a student's discipline record.
+Any information about a student that is kept by the University is part of the student's educational record, which includes a student's conduct record.
 These records are confidential and in most cases, the student's permission is needed in order for the record to be released.
 Often this information is requested through background checks and/ or job references.
 See the University Records Policy.

 Expulsion of the student from the University is permanent.
 The student will be prohibited from using or visiting University facilities unless special permission is obtained from the Office of Student Conduct.
 Expulsion requires administrative review and approval by the President.
 The sanction of expulsion will be permanently noted on the student's official University transcript.

-Students have the option to contest the charges that are assigned during a discipline conference and request a hearing.
+Students have the option to contest the charges that are assigned during a conference and request a hearing.
 An Administrative Hearing consists of a single administrative hearing officer.
 A University Conduct Board Hearing consists of a board of five, including staff, faculty, and students.
 During the course of a hearing, the hearing officer or board members evaluate all available information, including witness testimony, and determine whether a violation took place.
 If it did, they determine appropriate sanctions.